-To cope I slept most of the weekend.
-I felt like I lost my best friend, a part of me.
+To cope, I sleep most of the weekend.
+I feel like I've lost my best friend, a part of me.
 Everything I ever did was entwined with smoking.
 For roughly 35 years we have been together, through thick and thin.
 Good and bad.
 Hot and cold.
 I feel like I have chopped off my left hand - a necessary part of me.
 "It's bad for me.
 It will kill me.
 I will do it.
 I will NOT smoke today."

-I will be saving my health $140 plus a week.
+I will be saving my health plus $140 every week I don't smoke.
 Already I have saved nearly $40 - wow!
 Not coughing as much.
 Find it hard when I do anything.
-It's usually get up, coffee and smoke, shower then smoke.
+It's usually get up, coffee and smoke, shower then smoke...

-At Dr's with Lauren.
-Usually smoke while she's in chemist.
+At the doctor with Lauren.
+Usually smoke while she's in the chemist.
 GOD IT IS HARD.
 Look in my bag and there is a lighter.
 Need to keep busy.
 Thank god for my phone.
 This diary may be my lifesaver.
 Going to shop shortly.
 Usually smoke and coffee there.
 Another challenge to pass.
-Okay coffee without sugar.
+Okay, coffee without sugar.
 Not too bad.
-No yuk, it tastes like bloody mud.
+No, it's yuk, it tastes like bloody mud!
 I've figured now that each situation I face where I previously would have had a cigarette will be hard.
-But each time I face a situation and get through it I feel it is a little bit easier.
+But each time I face a situation and get through it, I feel it is a little bit easier.
 Even looked in ashtray at work.
 Could have smoked a butt.
 But I didn't.
 Now I am crying.
 Go figure.
 It's so hard.

 Apparently nicotine out of your system after 48 hours.
 That's lunchtime today.
 Anxiety building now.

-Eating cruskits for breakfast with peanut butter.
+Eating crackers with peanut butter for breakfast.
 Everything tastes horrible.
 Trying to appreciate a cool breeze on my face.
 The sunshine on me when I am cold.
 A blue sky.
 My grandsons.
 My children.
 My husband.
 I have a lot to be thankful for.
 Doesn't help when you want a smoke though.
 Now have a slight understanding of a drug addict coming off drugs.
 I even had diarrhoea, stomach cramps and sweats.

 Woke after chanting, dreaming, imagining whatever most of the night that I am now smokefree.
-Having a cup of tea in the warm lounge.
+Having a cup of tea in the warm lounge room.
 I am positive.

-Well Tuesday I had a training day 9 to 3 and coped ok.
+Tuesday I had a training day and coped OK.
 Thought of having a smoke only about 10 times.
 Which believe me is good.
-Went to the shops when finished for 1/2 hour.
+Went to the shops afterwards for 1/2 hour.
 Found a 1/2 cigarette in container down back.
 Was actually looking for a lighter to smoke it.
 Thought my bag was in car.
 Then Bill was back.
 Saved again.
 Got home and talked to kids for a bit out back.
 Felt lost.

 Went to bed.
-Slept 5 till 1 am.
-Up for hour.
-Had cup tea in lounge.
-Slept 2 -7:30am.
+Slept 5 pm until 1 am.
+Up for an hour.
+Had a cup of tea in the lounge room.
+Slept 2am -7:30am.
 Can't say I'm tired.
 By lunchtime today I have saved $100.

-Well in my 5th day and 100 dollars saved.
+Well into my 5th day and $100 saved.
 Another 5 days and it will be $200.
 Can buy a full swing set for my grandchildren with that.
 Find I want to sleep a lot.
-Think it's a escape route.
+Think it's an escape route.

 Have wanted a smoke about 10 times today.
 Deep breathing helps.
-Passes quicker now (the cravings).
+The cravings pass faster now.
 Don't know how I will go sitting with someone smoking.
 Have been near them but found it easier to stay on my feet.

 Tuesday 14th June: